Boiled Fruit Cake (Christmas Cake 2)

 Sift the flour mix in and add eggs.
 Fold the flour and eggs in gently.

-Pour into prepared tin and cook in the centre of the oven for 1 1/4 to l 1/2 hours.
+Pour into prepared tin and cook in the centre of the oven for 1 to 1 1/4 to l 1/2 hours.
+Oven performances vary.
 Keep an eye on it and if it is getting too brown towards the end of cooking, cover it with a layer of aluminium foil.

 Test with a skewer to adjust timing.
 A skewer or sharp knife inserted into the cake should come out clean when the cake is ready.